 This page contains useful information regarding the performance of the RFC Production Center (RPC).
-It includes news items (updated as needed) and stats about production that are updated on a monthly and quarterly basis.
+It includes news items (updated as needed) and stats about production that are updated on a quarterly basis.

 The RFC Editor strives to provide excellent and timely editorial service.
 To ensure the RFC Editor is providing the best possible service, the RPC regularly reviews its processes and liaises with the communities served.
 In addition, the rfc-interest mailing list is dedicated to discussing topics related to the RFC Editor.